 High Plains Aquifer System

-the USGS is evaluating ground-water quality in the High Plains aquifer
+As part of the the National Water-Quality Assessment Program (NAWQA), the USGS has evaluated ground-water quality in the High Plains aquifer system.

 The quality of water in the High Plains aquifer generally is suitable for irrigation use but, in many places, the water does not meet U.S. Environmental Protection Agency drinking-water standards with respect to several dissolved constituents (dissolved solids/salinity, fluoride, chloride, and sulfate).
 Only sparsely scattered water-quality data are available for pesticides, volatile organic compounds, and trace metals in the High Plains aquifer system.
 Nutrient data are available, to a varying degree, across the aquifer.